Federal DUI

 I am Attorney Edward D. Flint, with over 30 years of legal experience.
 As a federal DUI lawyer in St. George, I have a wealth of insight to offer my clients.
 I deliver personalized attention and take the time to listen to my clients' stories.
 By understanding the alleged incident from their perspective, I can craft tailored defense strategies to seek favorable outcomes.
 I work diligently to protect my clients' rights and futures and have a track record of results.

-To schedule a free consultation with an experienced St. George federal DUI attorney, please call (435) 740-8460 or submit an online contact form today.
+To schedule a confidential consultation with an experienced St. George federal DUI attorney, please call (435) 740-8460 or submit an online contact form today.

 How Is a Federal DUI Different from a State DUI?